 National (The Scout Association) resources

-The Scout Association have a wealth of resources to help with planning and delivering programmes online, eg: Scouts at home; Press-play-and-go; Activities; Creating a buzz around your online Meetings; etc. Social media is also a useful resource, including: 1st Virtual Scout Group.
+The Scout Association have a wealth of resources to help with planning and delivering programmes online, eg: Scouts at home; Press-play-and-go; Activities.
+Social media is also a useful resource, including: 1st Virtual Scout Group.

 Adapt existing resources